 Please contact the center or follow us on Facebook (SCICTV) for more information.

-Sycamore Creek Interpretive Center serves as a Citizen Science Outpost and resource center of the Santa Ana Watershed Community Science Network.
-The Santa Ana Community Science Network is a collaborative and community-based effort to organize and train community members of all ages to become citizen scientists and participate in hands-on science projects that help protect the Santa Ana Watershed and its ecosystems.
+Sycamore Creek Interpretive Center serves as a Community Science Outpost and resource center of the Santa Ana Watershed Community Science Network.
+The Santa Ana Community Science Network is a collaborative and community-based effort to organize and train community members of all ages to become community scientists and participate in hands-on science projects that help protect the Santa Ana Watershed and its ecosystems.
 Visit SCIC today to help gather scientific data for real science projects occurring throughout our watershed and all over the world.

 Sycamore Creek Preserve

 Sycamore Creek Interpretive Center is situated on Sycamore Creek Preserve, which offers inspiring views of the Santa Ana Mountains and the Cleveland National Forest.
 The preserve functions as a critical corridor between the national forest and the Estelle Mountains.
-The SCIC provides information about Sycamore Creek Preserve, which is part of a conservation easement managed by RCRCD.
-This easement is part of RCRCD's continuing efforts to conserve and protect our natural resources.
+The SCIC provides information about Sycamore Creek Preserve, which is part of a conservation easement held by the RCRCD.
+This easement is part of the RCRCD's continuing efforts to conserve and protect our natural resources.

 The preserve is home to a variety of habitats including a riparian corridor with a flood control sediment basin.
 From our deck visitors can view the seasonal Indian Creek, which drains into Temescal Wash, a major tributary to the Santa Ana River.
 In addition to riparian habitat, the preserve is comprised of other sensitive habitats, such as southern oak woodland, coastal sage scrub and chaparral.
 These habitats offer refuge to many species of flora and fauna, some of which are rare or endangered.
 Both the rare Munz’s Onion and California Gnatcatcher have been observed in the upland habitats.
 Focused monitoring of vegetative cover, species diversity and wildlife help staff assess the health of the preserve and reach long term management goals.